 Medicare Advantage (Part C)

-The four most common types of Medicare Advantage plans are Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Private Fee-for-Service Plans (PFFs) and Special Needs Plans (SNPs).
-Eligibility criteria and costs vary between plans, including premiums, copays and deductibles.
+The four most common types of Medicare Advantage Plans are Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Private Fee-for-Service Plans (PFFs) and Special Needs Plans (SNPs).
+Eligibility criteria and costs vary between plans, including premiums, co-pays and deductibles.

 Who Should Consider Medicare Advantage